ShawnWu2021/macos-configuration-bolt/README.md

 * `cd macos-configuration-bolt`
 * `vagrant destroy -f`

-The Base VM will _not_ be deleted by the `vagrant destroy` command.
+The Base-VM will _not_ be deleted by the `vagrant destroy` command.
 I would recommend you leave it as a stopped VM.
 If/when you are done all your Mac related testing, you can delete the Base VM from Virtualbox UI.